openstack-archive/release-tools/README.rst

 Examples:

-./rcdelivery.sh juno rc1 cinder
+./rcdelivery.sh kilo rc1 cinder

-  Push 2014.2.rc1 tag to current cinder proposed/juno branch HEAD, wait for the tarball build, and upload the resulting tarball to Launchpad (while marking it released).
+  Push 2015.1.0rc1 tag to current cinder proposed/kilo branch HEAD, wait for the tarball build, and upload the resulting tarball to Launchpad (while marking it released).

 ./rcdelivery juno rc2 swift 2.3.0

-  Push 2.3.0.rc2 tag to current swift proposed/juno branch HEAD, wait for the tarball build, and upload the resulting tarball to Launchpad (while marking it released).
+  Push 2.3.0rc2 tag to current swift proposed/juno branch HEAD, wait for the tarball build, and upload the resulting tarball to Launchpad (while marking it released).

-./rcdelivery juno final neutron
+./rcdelivery kilo final neutron

-  Push 2014.2 final tag to current neutron proposed/juno branch HEAD (which should be the last RC), wait for the tarball build, and upload the resulting tarball to Launchpad (while marking it released).
+  Push 2015.1.0 final tag to current neutron proposed/juno branch HEAD (which should be the last RC), wait for the tarball build, and upload the resulting tarball to Launchpad (while marking it released).